NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] read about the hardware interpolators in rp2040
+  - does what it says on the tin. good for linear scaling, affine texture mapping, that kinda thing.
 - [x] Mission: DMA 9000
   - see new ideas in tplp/bus/dma.h !!!
   - SpiController needs to take advantage of the new Action stuff to be more nonblocking, and actually make use of the DmaManager queue.